Joshua-Olisa/Customer-Segementation-Using-K-Means-Clustering/README.md

 ## Problem Statment

-The main goal is to identify the most important shopping groups based on income, age, spending score.
-This is will help the marketing team to plan and develop a taliored strategy for different customer groups
+The main goal is to identify the most important shopping groups based on income, age, spending score and provide recommendations to the marketing team to help develop a tailored strategy for different customer groups

 ## My approach